Facing Fear with Self-Inquiry: A Yogic Perspective

 But when we pause and breathe, we access the Intellect.
 The Intellect discerns.
 It doesn’t react—it reflects.
 It helps us see what’s true in the moment, rather than reliving the past or predicting the worst.

 Yoga offers a path called Svadhyaya—self-inquiry.
 It’s one of the five Niyamas, or personal observances, outlined in Patanjali’s Yoga Sutras.
 Sutra II.44 tells us, “From self-study comes communion with one’s chosen form of God.”
+For me, Svadhyaya means that we reflect on our thoughts, actions, and patterns, not just reading philosophical texts, and we start to align with a deeper, wiser part of ourselves.
+This connection gives clarity, purpose, and inner guidance.

-For me, Svadhyaya became a daily rhythm: not just reading philosophic texts, but reflecting on myself with the Intellect discernment, I became curious, honest, in phase with my Self.
 Modern thinkers like Byron Katie, Eckhart Tolle, and Don Miguel Ruiz offered tools to explore these inner landscapes, too.
 They helped me ask questions such as: What is real?
 What is just a story?
 Who would I be without this fear?

 What This Looks Like in Daily Life